 Tensions between Hamas and Fatah

-- After Oslo accord, a Palestinian Authority (PA) was created with a limited self-rule power in the occupied territories.
+- After the Oslo accord, a Palestinian Authority (PA) was created with a limited self-rule power in the occupied territories.

 - But this led to disputes between Hamas and Fatah for political power.